fvdm/lox-standard/README.md

 The installer script was tested on Ubuntu (12.04/14.04), Debian (Wheezy 7) and CentOS (6.5).

+You can find the installer scripts in the app/deployment folder.

 ### Before installing

 * Make sure you have sudo rights on the machine